-For those who don’t suffer from loneliness, the opportunity to work remotely has given them a great deal of space for other things in their lives such as cooking, playing with their kids or DIY.
-Some even decided to take a step back from work as they realised it was taking up too big a place in their lives.
+For those who don’t suffer from loneliness, the opportunity to work remotely has given them a great deal of space for other things in their lives such as cooking, playing with their kids, or DIY.
+Some even decided to take a step back from work as they realized it was taking up too big a place in their lives.

 The consequences of the Yolo phenomenon for businesses

 Although not new, the “fickle” tendencies of candidates and the climate of economic uncertainty could worsen.
 There are a number of reasons why the next few years could be tough on recruiters.
 Increased individual mobility, business failures, and economic and cultural transformation have been affecting the balance between supply and demand in the jobs market even before the pandemic began.

 For individuals, things that normally seem “risky” may be perceived differently in turbulent times, often with good reason.
 Job security is relative, especially if the company’s business model is in jeopardy.
 A “good” job doesn’t guarantee stability when the sector itself is floundering.
 Conversely, are you really taking a risk if you embark on an adventure that gives you the chance to acquire new skills and be more employable in the future?
 Isn’t treading water more dangerous in the long run?